What are Derivatives?

 Imagine buying an umbrella based on the weather forecast for next month.
 That’s kind of like using derivatives!
 Learn more in this post.

 Derivatives are financial instruments whose value depends on an underlying asset, such as stocks, bonds, or commodities.
-Imagine you’re at a farmer’s market and want to lock in the price of apples for next month.
-Instead of buying the apples now, you agree with the farmer to buy them later at today’s price.
-This agreement is similar to a derivative, allowing you to speculate or hedge against price changes without owning the actual asset.
+Say, suppose you go to the farmer’s market with some agreement to hold the price of apples for next month.
+Instead of actually buying the apples right now, you would rather say to the farmer, “I will purchase these apples next month at today’s price.”
+This is very much like derivative contracts, as it allows you to speculate or hedge against a price movement while technically not owning the asset itself.

 Let’s dive deeper into what makes these financial instruments so intriguing and essential in today’s economy.